gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/solvation-energy.rst

 ..  container:: justify

-    The value of the solvation energy is printed in the terminal:
+    The value of the solvation energy is printed in the terminal.
+    In my case, I see:

 ..  code-block:: bash

-    total 0 - 20, DG -37.0 +/- 8.40
+    DG -64.62 +/- 6.35

 ..  container:: justify

+    This indicate that the solvation energy is of :math:`-64.6 \pm 6.3`~kJ/mol.
-    The present simulations are too short to give a reliable result.
-To accurately measure the solvation energy of a molecule, use much longer equilibration (typically one nanosecond) and production runs
+    Note however that the present simulations are too short to give a reliable result.
+To accurately measure the solvation energy of a molecule, you should use much longer equilibration, typically one nanosecond, as well as much longer production runs, typically several nanoseconds.
-    (typically several nanoseconds).

 .. include:: ../../non-tutorials/accessfile.rst